bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is a document?
 What is a collection?</summary><br><b>

-  * A document is a record in MongoDB, which is stored in BSON (Binary JSON) format and is the casic unit of data in MongoDB.
+  * A document is a record in MongoDB, which is stored in BSON (Binary JSON) format and is the basic unit of data in MongoDB.
   * A collection is a group of related documents stored in a single database in MongoDB.
 </b></details>